Last updated 22nd September, 2025

-VOXI 5G is available in parts of at least 161 cities and towns across the UK at the time of writing.
-On top of that it’s also available in at least 240 roaming locations in parts of Europe.
+VOXI 5G is available in parts of hundreds of cities and towns across the UK at the time of writing.
+On top of that it’s also available in hundreds of roaming locations in parts of Europe.

 Below we’ve highlighted all the key places that VOXI 5G is available in, as well as detailing other aspects of its 5G network, and comparing it to the UK’s other 5G services.